aaschmid/taskwarrior-java-client/README.md

 Motivation and distinction
 --------------------------

-The current taskwarrior Android app does not satisfy may requirements.
+The current taskwarrior Android app does not satisfy my requirements.
 Therefore I created this client library to integrate it into my prefered task app.
 And I also want to share it with everybody who will love to use it.